-The Church of Blockchain, Built On Blockchain.
+The Church of Blockchain – Built On Blockchain

-During the Seven on Seven Blockchain conference held in New York City in 2018, crypto-enthusiast launched the blockchain church.
+During the Seven on Seven Blockchain conference held in New York City in 2018, a crypto-enthusiast launched the blockchain church.
 Besides, the church of Blockchain (0xΩ) is just a consensus protocol on the Ethereum blockchain.
 Hence, when the ‘congregation’ contribute a stake in 0xΩ, stakeholders, or should we say, church members, can vote on what best represents their religious identity.
 Eventually, this process helps the church manage donations, achieve consensus, and choose honest church leaders.

 During the conference, the audience was treated to a spectacle aimed at recruiting church members.
 Specifically, the spectators were handed hard copies of the church’s sacred text called the Flame Paper.
 Unfortunately, the church’s founders have no intention of taking the document online.
-In a way, it’s easy to laugh at the idea, but this was also a use case of Blockchain technology for transparency.
-Indeed, the crypto-sphere might just deserve its own church.
+In a way, it’s easy to laugh at the idea, but this was also a use case of blockchain technology for transparency.
+Indeed, the crypto sphere might just deserve its own church.

 Has Blockchain Always Been a Religion?

-For some time now, the crypto-market has presented all the hallmarks of a religion.
-First, we may consider the mysterious identity of the Bitcoin’s founder, which has turned him into a somewhat spiritual force.
+For some time now, the crypto market has presented all the hallmarks of a religion.
+First, we may consider the mysterious identity of bitcoin’s founder, which has turned him into a somewhat spiritual force.
 Secondly, we have the promoters such as Roger Ver, who for example, openly refers to himself as “Bitcoin Jesus”.
 Thirdly, promotional materials for the Ethereum blockchain, depict the Ethereum founder, Vitalik Buterin, in a radiant halo similar to the one associated with Biblical figures.
 Lastly, the privacy coin Zcash created a spectacle during its launch with a modern ritual dubbed the “Ceremony”, which included five anonymous so-called witnesses.

-Conversely, Blockchain technology is not the only technology to give rise to a cult.
+Conversely, blockchain technology is not the only technology to give rise to a cult.
 In particular, former Uber engineer Anthony Levandowski launched a church in an almost similar fashion, known as the Way of the Future (WOTF).
 In detail, it is the church’s belief that AI is a god.
 Similar to 0xΩ, WOTF aims at democratizing church member participation.
 For this purpose, the church has attracted several specialists in the AI field.
 In fact, the church’s founder also looking to incorporating laymen into the fold via his non-profit.